AbdelAziz-Mseddi/dRose/README.md

 - The project uses a virtual environment for dependency management
 - For Windows users, `.DS_Store` files are not relevant

 ---

+## 🧰 Troubleshooting

+- Run `drose doctor` to verify system compatibility and required dependencies.
+- Confirm Python version is `3.12+`.
+- If FFmpeg is not available system-wide, `imageio-ffmpeg` is used as a fallback.
+- Some downloads may fail due to unavailable/private videos, rate limits, or network restrictions.

+---